Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 I'm just saying, I'm waiting for a statement from Robert Redford on that.

-Uh actually I didn't I didn't really write it.
+Actually, I didn't really write it.

 I compiled what real scientists had to say about all this climate change science.

-And the book is called The Disgrace to the Profession, and it comes out, I think comes out next Tuesday, which happens to be the first international day of prayer uh for global warming that the Pope has proclaimed.
+And it comes out, I think it comes out next Tuesday, which happens to be the first international day of prayer for global warming that the Pope has proclaimed.

 Pope Francis has proclaimed the launch day of my book.

-He did this off his own bat.
+He did this off his own back.

-Pope Francis, the nice social justice pontiff that he appears to be, has called this the International Day of Prayer, called the launch of my book, The International Day of Prayer for Global Warming.
+Pope Francis, the nice social justice pontiff that he appears to be, has called this the International Day of Prayer, called the launcher of my book, The International Day of Prayer for Global Warming.

-And my book is called a uh Disgrace to the Profession, and it's about what scientists have to say about the cartoon climatology of the most famous graph of the 21st century, the hockey stick, which was the one that Al Gore promoted in his Oscar-winning crocumentary, and was then taken up by the United Nations and Western governments uh used it uh and it's taught in school houses.
+And it's about what scientists have to say about the cartoon climatology of the most famous graph of the 21st century, the hockey stick, which was the one that Al Gore promoted in his Oscar-winning crocumentary and was then taken up by the United Nations and Western governments used it.

-Uh it's about uh what real scientists think of climate change science, and it's called a disgrace uh to the profession, and uh it's uh it's I think it's number two or number three or something on the climatology hit parade.
+And I think it's number two or number three or something on the climatology hit parade.

-I didn't know there was a climatology hit parade, but uh my book is doing better on the climatology hit parade than my cover version of Ted Nugent's Cat Scratch Fever is doing on the other kind of hit parade.
+I didn't know there was a climatology hit parade, but my book is doing better on the climatology hit parade than my cover version of Ted Nugent's Cat Scratch Fever is doing on the other kind of hit parade.

-So I'll take hitwise I'll take what I can get.
+So I'll take hit wise, I'll take what I can get.

 But this stuff isn't going away.